Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

 ## Demo(available)

-**Select a configuration file in the folder ($PATH_ROOT/libs/configs/) and copy its contents into cfgs.py, then download the corresponding [weights](https://pan.baidu.com/s/1rvHjihG1fL499SqU28Nang).code：shac
+Select a configuration file in the folder ($PATH_ROOT/libs/configs/) and copy its contents into cfgs.py.

+Then download the corresponding [weights](https://pan.baidu.com/s/1rvHjihG1fL499SqU28Nang). code：shac

 ```
 cd $PATH_ROOT/tools